-I love to cook in cast-iron.
+I love to cook in cast iron.
 It makes the meat crispy and cooks everything so evenly.
-Cast-iron is a healthy alternative for non-stick cookware and can actually add traces of iron to your food.
+Plus, it’s a great alternative to non-stick cookware and can actually add traces of iron to your food.

-As a busy mom of 4, having simple and healthy dinners are a must for me.
+As a busy mom, having simple and healthy dinners is a must for me.
 I love one-pot meals, especially when that one-pot is my beloved cast-iron skillet.
-They are low maintenance, making clean up even easier.
+They are low maintenance, making cleanup even easier.

 Making a whole chicken in a cast-iron skillet is almost as easy as throwing a pizza in the oven.
 All you really have to do is place the whole chicken in the dish, add some seasonings, and bake.
 That is it.